Portugal Golden Visa for UK Citizens: A Comprehensive Guide

 2. Documentation: Gather all necessary documents for yourself and any family members.
 Ensure that all documents are translated, notarized, or certified.

-2. Bank account and NIF: In order to obtain the tax identification number (NIF) in Portugal, we will appoint a fiscal representative for you.
+3. Bank account and NIF: In order to obtain the tax identification number (NIF) in Portugal, we will appoint a fiscal representative for you.
 After obtaining your NIF, we can help you open a bank account in Portugal.
-This can be done by us remotely and the Global Citizen Solutions will help you.
+This can be done remotely, and our team at Global Citizen Solutions will help you.

-6. Biometrics visit: From the time you book your interview, it takes around two months until you can attend a Portugal Golden Visa biometrics appointment in person.
+7. Biometrics visit: From the time you book your interview, it takes around two months until you can attend a Portugal Golden Visa biometrics appointment in person

 Why choose Global Citizen Solutions for your Portugal Golden Visa?